Soft, savory zucchini feta pancakes with lots of herbs, probably one of the tastiest ways of enjoying zucchini.

 - some nutmeg

 - 4 tablespoons oil

-- Add zucchini to the pancake batter, add the crumbled feta cheese, the parsley garlic paste (or the grated garlic and chopped herbs or the pesto) and adjust the taste with salt, pepper and some nutmeg.
+- Add zucchini to the pancake batter, add the crumbled feta cheese, grated garlic, and finely chopped herbs (or pesto) and adjust the taste with salt, pepper, and some nutmeg.
 Taste the batter to make sure you have enough salt.

-- Heat 1 tablespoon oil in a large pan (mine has a diameter of 28 cm/ 11 inches) and pour in ¼ of the batter.
+- Cook pancakes: Heat 1 tablespoon oil in a large pan (mine has a diameter of 28 cm/ 11 inches) and pour in ¼ of the batter.
 Turn the heat down to medium-low and cook the pancake for about 3-4 minutes or until lightly browned on the underside.
 Flip gently using a large spatula or with the help of a large plate.
-Place the plate on top of the pancake, hold it with one had, and flip the pan with the other hand, so that the pancake will get on the plate.
+Place the plate on top of the pancake, hold it with one hand, and flip the pan with the other hand, so that the pancake will fall on the plate.
 Gently let the pancake slide from the plate back into the pan and cook it on the other side for another 2-3 minutes or until lightly browned and cooked through.

 - Keep warm while you cook the other three pancakes.